hanami/guides/content/v2.1/helpers/form_helper.md

 **Multiple file uploads**

-You can control whether to accept multiple file uploads by passing in the `:multiple` option argument:
+You can control whether to accept multiple file uploads by passing in the `:multiple` option argument.
+Setting this flag will add the `multipart` attribute to the `<form>` tag`:

 ```ruby
 f.file_field("user.resume", multiple: true)